lunjon/dev-tool-installer/README.md

 $ dti list --all # or shorter: dti ls -a
 ```

-`dti` will try to resolve the latest release (on GitHub) and install that version.
+`dti` will try to resolve the latest release (on GitHub) and install that version,

-### Packages
-Packages are installed from one of the following *sources*:
-- `cargo`: Cargo packages, e.g fd
-- `go`: Go modules, e.g gopls
-- `pip`: Python packages, e.g pylsp
-- `npm`: Node modules, e.g typescript-language-server
-- GitHub release artifacts: binaries or zip/tar archives

-The first four sources require that the corresponding command is installed.
+preferably from a binary that can run on your system.

+If that's not the case, it may look for an alternative way to install a package.

+For instance, if you try to install a package that `dti` doesn't know how
+install on your platform but you have a native tool installed, it may prompt
+you to use that instead.

+By a _native tool_ i mean some of the following:
+- `cargo`
+- `go`
+- `pip`
+- `npm`

+Although pre-built binaries are preferred, these exist as fallback for some packages;
+in fact, some packages are only available through some of the listed tools.

 ## Configuration
 An optional configuration file can be used to configure `dti`: `~/.devtoolinstaller/config.toml`.